asynkron/tiny/README.md

 # tiny
 The shortest structured data format for LLM usage

+> Roughly 40% fewer tokens than the TOON version.

 This is a response to the TOON format:

 From the TOON examples: